-Spring Semester, Junior Year: Early in the spring semester of their junior year the potential honors thesis student will meet with a potential advisor to explore topics, determine scope, and to begin to think about forming a three-person honors thesis committee that would support the area of study.
+Spring Semester, Junior Year: Early in the spring semester of their junior year the potential honors thesis student will meet with a potential advisor to explore topics, determine scope, and to begin to think about forming a three to four person honors thesis committee that would support the area of study.
 Students and their advisor should also discuss the possibility of summer funding options (described below) as these applications typically have February deadlines.

 By the end of the semester, the entire ES Advisory Faculty determines if the proposed plan of study is feasible and gives preliminary approval to start the honors thesis process.

 Summer Before Senior Year: Students will begin research for their proposed project.
 This research should directly contribute to the development of the expanded proposal as explained below.

 Students are encouraged to apply for on or off campus fellowships to support their summer research.
 On campus applications for the summer research programs in Social Science and the Science center can be found at: